This week, the price of Bitcoin rose back above $20,000 but failed to maintain the momentum. What is the forecast of JPMorgan

 Bitcoin continues to struggle to break above support at $21,000.
 LRecession fears continue to weigh on the markets and this week, the price of Bitcoin rose back above $20,000 but failed to maintain momentum.

 Under this scenario, some investors say that they are not yet ready to say that the bottom of the market has been reached and others identify what they call “a great opportunity”.
-However, the renowned investment bank JPMorgan took a stand and wrote a harsh report about what to expect in cryptocurrencies.
+However, the renowned investment bank JPMorgan took a stand and wrote a harsh report regarding what to expect in cryptocurrencies.

 JPMorgan analysts warned that the cost of producing Bitcoin dropped by more than $10,000 per bitcoin in just over a month.
-For this reason, they believe that $160 billion could be eliminated from the market capitalization of the almost $400 billion that bitcoin holds today.
+For this reason, they believe that $160 billion might be eliminated from the market capitalization of the almost $400 billion that bitcoin holds today.

 Bitcoin: what is the JPMorgan forecast